pkronstrom/vahti/README.md

 */15 * * * * python QueryManager.py nintendo
 ```

-The initial version is quite crude on its own - don't expect for it to categorize search queries or any other fancy stuff.
+The initial version is quite crude on its own - don't expect it to categorize search queries or any other fancy stuff.